Postdoctoral Scientist

 After a MSc in Biomedical Engineering ( Politecnico of Milan), I moved to Switzerland, where I studied how to use spinal cord stimulation to restore arm and hand function in non-human primates.
 I then worked as a research scholar at the University of Pittsburgh, where I designed stimulation protocols to restore sensory feedback in trans-tibial amputees.
 Now, I want to study how sensory systems encodes intensity information, in order to design better neuroprosthetic devices in the future.

-Postdoctoral scientist
+Postdoctoral Scientist

-PhD student
+PhD Student

 I am interested in cracking the neural code and understanding how the dynamic of the population of neurons changes through learning.
 I received a B.Sc. in Electrical Engineering from the Isfahan University of Technology and an M.Sc. in Biomedical Engineering from the University of Isfahan.
 Before joining NYU I was a researcher at the Brain Engineering Center in the Institute for research in fundamental sciences (IPM) in Tehran, Iran.

-Research technician
+Research Technician

 I graduated from The George Washington University in 2018 with a B.S. in Biomedical Engineering and minor in Electrical Engineering.
 During my undergraduate career, I conducted research under Dr. Murray Loew in the GW Medical Imaging & Image Analysis Laboratory, developing pixel clustering algorithms for identification of potentially tumorous regions from infrared breast images.

-Research associate
+Research Scientist

 Pavan Veeramreddy